hellolucient/lucient-app/README.md

     *   Embeddings: `src/lib/ai/embeddingUtils.ts`
     *   Qdrant Client & Queries: `src/lib/vector/qdrantClient.ts`, `src/lib/vector/query.ts`
 *   **Qdrant Management Script**: `scripts/setupQdrant.ts`

+## Known Issues & Future Improvements

+*   **Conversational Context**: The AI can sometimes fail to track conversational context.
+For example, when asked "who created it?" after a question about "lucient", it may not correctly infer that "it" refers to "lucient".
+This needs to be improved, likely through better prompt engineering or state management.
+*   **Response Accuracy**: The AI may provide incorrect information about its own origins, stating it was created by a large company like OpenAI.
+The system prompt needs to be reinforced to ensure it always gives the correct, branded answer.

 This README provides an overview of the `lucient` project's current state.